codeship/screencast-storyboards/rails/github/heroku/storyboard.md

 ![Codeship finished build](../screenshots/first-build-finished.png)

-Now we let's inspect our build and see what's happened.
+Let's inspect our build and see what's happened.
 [click on build name]
 We see all the commands that were run.
 After a few preparation commands, the commands ran that we specified during the project setup.